SMU-DIGA/matverse_papers/README.md

 ---

-## 115. Structured information extraction from scientific text with large language models

-**Authors:** John Dagdelen, Alexander Dunn, Sanghoon Lee, Nicholas Walker, Andrew S. Rosen, Gerbrand Ceder, Kristin A. Persson, Anubhav Jain

-**Venue:** Nature Communications

-**Publication Date:** February 15, 2024

-**Volume & Issue:** Volume 15, Issue 1

-**Pages:** 1418

-**DOI:** 10.1038/s41467-024-45563-x

-**Abstract:**
-Extracting structured knowledge from scientific text remains a challenging task for machine learning models.
-Here, we present a simple approach to joint named entity recognition and relation extraction and demonstrate how pretrained large language models (GPT-3, Llama-2) can be fine-tuned to extract useful records of complex scientific knowledge.
-We test three representative tasks in materials chemistry: linking dopants and host materials, cataloging metal-organic frameworks, and general composition/phase/morphology/application information extraction.
-Records are extracted from single sentences or entire paragraphs, and the output can be returned as simple English sentences or a more structured format such as a list of JSON objects.
-This approach represents a simple, accessible, and highly flexible route to obtaining large databases of structured specialized scientific knowledge extracted from research papers.

-**Tags:** Databases, Materials science, Scientific data, Theory and computation

----

-## 114. A generative artificial intelligence framework based on a molecular diffusion model for the design of metal-organic frameworks for carbon capture
+## 118. A generative artificial intelligence framework based on a molecular diffusion model for the design of metal-organic frameworks for carbon capture

 **Authors:** Hyun Park, Xiaoli Yan, Ruijie Zhu, Eliu A. Huerta, Santanu Chaudhuri, Donny Cooper, Ian Foster, Emad Tajkhorshid